open/close all folders

 - "It Takes You Away": When the Solitract drops the Norwegian cottage guise when the Doctor is the only visitor left, it takes the form of one of these, with beams resembling the cottage attic, and itself in the form of a talking frog sitting on a chair.

-- Used a few times in Star Trek, albeit they're not so much "rooms" as actual white voids:
+- Used a few times in Star Trek, as boundless white voids:

 - Star Trek: The Next Generation.
 At the beginning of the episode "Tapestry", Picard apparently dies on Dr Crusher's operating table after being shot through the heart.
 He wakes up in a bright white void in which he can make out a white-robed figure who reaches out to him... only for it to turn out to be Q, who informs Jean-Luc that he's dead, Q is God, and they're going to spend eternity together.
 Picard is not convinced.

 - In the Deep Space Nine episode "The Visitor", a white void is used to represent the "subspace vacuole" that Captain Sisko is trapped in.